fengyanshi/NTHMP/_build/html/_sources/index.rst.txt

-.. nthmp_web documentation master file, created by sphinx-quickstart on Thu Apr 18 11:15:55 2019.
+..
+NTHMP U. S. East Coast tsunami modeling and mapping documentation master file, created by sphinx-quickstart on Thu Apr 18 11:15:55 2019.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.